 Lexington Theological Seminary offers the Creating Vital Congregations webinar series to help equip pastors, church leaders and members alike with tools to address a wide variety of issues facing congregations today.

 Please register by 10 a.m. the day before the webinar.
-A link to the webinar will be emailed 24 hours prior to the webinar.
+A link to the webinar will be emailed the day prior to the webinar.
 Late registrants are not guaranteed live participation; a link to view recorded presentation will be available within approximately one week of the presentation.

 NOTE: If you would like to purchase a webinar from a previous series, please click here.

 Free Webinar: Antisemitism: New Forms of the Oldest Hate